Far-right politics in Germany (1945–present): Germany (since 1990)

 In the 2014 European Parliament election, the NPD won their first ever seat in the European Parliament with 1% of the vote.
 Jamel, Germany is a village known to be heavily populated with neo-Nazis.

 According to interior ministry figures reported in May 2019, of an estimated 24,000 far-right extremists in the country, 12,700 Germans are inclined towards violence.
 Extremists belonging to Der Dritte Weg (the third way) marched through a town in Saxony on 1 May, the day before the Jewish remembrance of the Holocaust, carrying flags and a banner saying "Social justice instead of criminal foreigners".
 In 2020, Deutsches Reichsbräu beer with neo-Nazi imagery was sold in Bad Bibra on Holocaust Memorial Day.

 In October 2019, the city council of Dresden passed a motion declaring a "Nazi emergency", signalling that there is a serious problem with the far right in the city.

 In February 2020, following an observation of a conspiratorial meeting of a dozen right-wing extremists, those involved were arrested after agreeing to launch attacks on mosques in Germany to trigger a civil war.

 The National Democratic Party (NPD) in Germany has made efforts to be incorporated into the environmental movement in an effort to attract new members amongst the younger generations.
 They have published conservation magazines including Umwelt und Aktiv (Environment and Active).
 This magazine and others of its kind incorporate both environmentalism and tips as well as far-right propaganda and rhetoric.
 It's argued by an anonymous member of the Centre for Democratic Culture that this endeavor is in part a rebranding of the NPD.
 They argue that the party is attempting to become associated with environmentalism and not politics.

+In the 2024 Thuringian state election, the Alternative for Germany (AfD) became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.

+Support from the East

+After 1990, far-right and German nationalist groups gained followers, particularly among young people frustrated by the high unemployment and the poor economic situation.
+Der Spiegel also points out that these people are primarily single men and that there may also be socio-demographic reasons.
+Since around 1998 the support for right-wing parties shifted from the south of Germany to the east.

+The far-right party German People's Union (DVU) formed in 1998 in Saxony-Anhalt and Brandenburg since 1999.
+In 2009, the party lost its representation in the Landtag of Brandenburg.

+The far-right National Democratic Party of Germany (NPD) was represented in the Saxon State Parliament from 2004 to 2014.
+In Mecklenburg-Vorpommern the NPD losts its representation in the parliament following the 2016 state elections.
+In 2009, Junge Landsmannschaft Ostdeutschland, supported by the NPD, organized a march on the anniversary of the Bombing of Dresden in World War II.
+There were 6,000 Nationalists which were met by tens of thousands of ″anti-Nazis″ and several thousand policemen.